 - Affects neuromuscular junctions

-- Severe pain in chest and abdomen (cramp-like pains)
+- Severe pain in the chest and abdomen (cramp-like pains)

 - Breathing difficulties, heart palpitations